Your Credit Score

 Lloyds Bank ClickSafe gives cardholders with added security when purchasing over the Internet.
 The service allows you to choose a personal password to ensure that only you can make purchases with your card when shopping online.

-A credit card is a plastic card that allows you to purchase goods and services on credit and pay for them later, usually with interest added to the balance.
+A credit card is an open line of credit often issued with a plastic card that allows you to purchase goods and services on credit and pay for them later, usually with interest added to the balance.
+Some credit cards will allow you to transfer a balance from another credit card on to it, often at a promotional interest rate.

 Credit rating is a rating system used by financial institutions, to judge an individual or company's creditworthiness.
 Depending on how many points the applicant gets when his/her personal details are run through the rating system, the financial institution will either accept or reject the risk.
 Financial institutions rely on computerised credit rating systems, and co-operate with each other in providing details of bad credit risks.